dylanmc/CryptoBook/src/02_encoding.rst

 (representing 0).
 What exact voltage corresponds to high and low can vary.
 As systems get faster, the voltages that make a "1" tend to decrease.
 In current Intel CPUs, for example, it's common for a "1" to be as low as 1 volt.
-On older systems, it be as high as 13 volts.
+On older systems, it can be as high as 13 volts.

 .. index:: transistors
 *Transistors* are the building blocks that work with the voltages inside